vbotka/ansible-freebsd-custom-image/docs/source/example-wifi-basic-cl.rst

 * Umount the partition and detach the memory disk ::

-   shell> ansible-playbook pb-wifi-basic.yml -t bsd_cimage_umount
+   shell> ansible-playbook pb-wifi-basic.yml -t cimage_umount

 * Write the customized image to a disk and boot the system.
 See details in :ref:`qg`.